Michika: Murder of Rev Lawan Andiki

 In January 2020, Boko Haram terrorists kidnapped Rev Lawan Andimi, a state chairman of the Christian Association of Nigeria and district secretary of the Church of the Brethren for the Michika area.
 Andimi's capture gained international attention when a video was released in which he professed his Christian faith.
 Andimi was executed on 20 January 2020.

-climate
+Climate

 The rainy season in Michika is oppressive and overcast, the dry season is partly cloudy, and it is hot all year.
-Throughout the year, the temperature normally ranges from 59 °F to 103 °F, with temperatures rarely falling below 54 °F or rising over 108 °F. Michika has a Tropical wet and dry or savanna climate (Classification: Aw) and is located at an elevation of None meters (0 feet) above sea level.
-The yearly temperature in the area is 31.77oC (89.19oF), which is 2.31% higher than the national average.
-Michika gets about 118.97 millimeters (4.68 inches) of rain each year and has 142.31 wet days (38.99% of the time).
+Throughout the year, the temperature normally ranges from 59 °F to 103 °F, with temperatures rarely falling below 54 °F or rising over 108 °F. Michika has a Tropical wet and dry or savanna climate (Classification: Aw) and is located at an elevation of 0 metres/feet above sea level.
+The yearly temperature in the area is 31.77 °C, which is 2.31% higher than the national average.
+Michika gets about 118.97 mm of rain each year and has 142.31 wet days (38.99% of the time).